-Olusola Adesope is an award- and grant-winning associate professor of Educational Psychology in the College of Education at Washington State University-Pullman.
+Olusola Adesope is an award- and grant-winning professor of Educational Psychology in the College of Education at Washington State University-Pullman.
 Sola’s research is at the intersection of educational psychology, learning sciences, instructional design and technology.
 His recent research focuses on:

 - The cognitive and pedagogical underpinnings of learning with computer-based multimedia resources;

 - Investigation of instructional principles and assessments in Science, Technology, Engineering and Mathematics (STEM) domains.